opensensorhub/osh-js/vuepress/docs/src/guide/datasources/sos/swejson.md

-# SweJson
+# SosGetResultJson

-SweJson is a specific DataSource to parse JSON data.
+SosGetResultJson is a specific DataSource to parse JSON data.

 The class inherits directly from [DataSource](general.md).